 Distinguishing two ‘minds’.

 Population ecology is much more than the systemic ecology most laypersons reflexively associate with the experience of ‘oneness’, but since we can’t experience at population ecology’s ‘demographic’ level, any meaningful response to problems which arise at this level must be guided solely by our discursive evidence-based thinking, with intuition helping us only to apply the immediate forms and evaluate the human-level results of these fully deliberated responses.
 So here we are acknowledging, like good meditation students, that properly understanding our relationship to the Natural World of species involves not just authentic action at the organismic level, but it involves some dexterity with what Jon Kabat-Zinn calls the ‘orthogonal rotation in consciousness’—that is, we are expanding upon our ideas through the very act of letting go of them.
 (Notice, this is also how Natural diversity arises through Natural selection.)
 There is a time for letting go of thinking, but this won’t help us repair the damages that our near-sighted sensoria have inflicted on a multiplicity-generating ‘mind’ that operates outside our mammalian intuitive sphere.
-Because interacting with sentience involves recognizing it as sentience!
+Because interacting with sentience involves recognising it as sentience!

-Uniquely among the branches of science, biology, and especially evolutionary ecology, must leave its theories wide open to the inescapable multiplicity of the Natural World.
-But even though evo-ecology is not a ‘hard’ science, in this sense, certain patterns of species association over time can become established that remind us of the conceptual associations that give rise to human personality.
+Uniquely among the branches of science, biology and especially evolutionary ecology, must leave theory wide open to the inescapable multiplicity of the Natural World.
+But even though evo-ecology is not a ‘hard science’, in this sense, certain patterns of species association over time can become established that remind us of the conceptual associations that give rise to human personality.
 Here are just three examples of this convergence: 1) population ecology’s ‘one species, one niche’ principle reminds us of Roget’s Thesaurus, wherein ‘no two words can have the exact same meaning’; 2) the indirect ‘species-mediating’ function of sexual selection reminds us of how indirect language behaviour mediates the ‘speci-fication’ of overt and covert (i.e. thought) behaviours which have a more immediate application; and 3) anyone who practises mindfulness/insight meditation can attest that the arising, passing-away, and regeneration of our thoughts have a distinctively undirected, or ‘evolutionary’, progression.

 Adjusting our focus,